froboy/yusaopeny_docs/content/en/docs/user-documentation/blocks/_index.md

 ## Block Types

-Y USA Open Y not only allows you to use blocks, but it supports different types of blocks for different types of content.
+YMCA Website Services not only allows you to use blocks, but it supports different types of blocks for different types of content.

 ### Basic Block